A New Study Has Suggested Putting A Robot Lander On Mercury, Which May Be Feasible Now With New Technology

 Since the conclusion of NASA’s Messenger mission in 2015, scientists have been working hard to analyze its data and plan for the next stage of exploration on Mercury, and a new study has concluded that it may be feasible to put a robot lander on the planet now with modern technology.

-As the Inquisitr have reported, the BepoColombo will be launching a spacecraft to Mercury between October 5 and November 29 to study the planet’s atmosphere, magnetosphere and geology, but this spacecraft will not be hitting Mercury until 2025.
+As the Inquisitr has reported, the BepoColombo will be launching a spacecraft to Mercury between October 5 and November 29 to study the planet’s atmosphere, magnetosphere, and geology, but this spacecraft will not be hitting Mercury until 2025.

 According to Space, planetary scientist Nancy Chabot of the John Hopkins University Applied Physics Laboratory has called this mission “unprecedented,” noting that the two orbiters of BepoColombo are going to supply scientists with a treasure trove of information about Mercury.